SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/06-enhance-analytic-model/README.md

     - DW Modeler to modify entities in the Data Builder - Persona ***Data Modeler***

 ## Disclaimer
-> his is one method of enhancing SAP-Managed content, though other approaches can also be used.
+> This is one of the methods of enhancing SAP-Managed content, though other approaches can also be used.
 Future releases can include new features designed to simplify enhancements further.

 ## Steps